SUNYCosmo/compphysics-course/phy315notes/docs/ch3_numeric.md

-# Numerical Methods for Differentiation and Integration
+# Numerical Methods for Differentiation

 First, let us look into some methods for calculating numerical derivatives.